Mecha-Coder/42-get-next-line/README.md

 Good night
 ```

 Lets clarify what a **line** is.
 A line is a sequence of characters ending with the newline character `\n`.
-This file contains three lines: "Hello world\n", "Nice day\n", and "Good night\n"
+This file contains 3 lines: "Hello world\n", "Nice day\n", and "Good night\n"

 So the get_next_line() function must: